Slip and Fall Accidents on Snow and Ice In Colorado Springs

 Slip and fall accidents come under an area of law called premises liability.
 Do you have a viable premises liability case?
 That will depend on a range of factors, including what caused the accident and whether the property owner had knowledge of the dangerous conditions.

 I am Jeffrey Scott Lasswell, a personal injury attorney in Colorado Springs.
 I have helped many clients who have suffered injuries from tripping on snow and ice in Colorado.
 I can help you as well.
-Call me today to schedule a free, no-obligation consultation.
+Contact me today to schedule a free, no-obligation consultation.
 I will be happy to explore the legal options that are available to you.

 Who Is Liable for a Slip and Fall on Ice or Snow?